jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 - Maintain operational secrecy.
 - Reduce the likelihood of regional escalation.

 A cyber operation offered an opportunity to satisfy many of these objectives simultaneously while providing policymakers with an additional instrument short of armed conflict.

----
+Unlike conventional military operations, a covert cyber campaign also offered decision-makers flexibility.
+It could be employed alongside diplomatic negotiations, economic sanctions, and intelligence collection while preserving the possibility of denying direct involvement.
+This combination of strategic restraint and operational precision distinguished Operation Olympic Games from traditional military options under consideration at the time.

 ## Intelligence Preparation

 Sophisticated cyber operations begin with intelligence, not exploitation.
+For CTAR analysts, intelligence preparation represents the phase where strategic objectives begin to influence technical design.
+Every subsequent engineering decision reflects assumptions developed during this period.

 Before malware could be developed, planners likely required detailed information concerning: